hmh2683/heatingroom.project/README.md

 * 개발환경 : STM32CubeIDE 1.9.0
 * 개발언어 : C
 * 개발목표
-  * The current temperature is displayed on the FND module by calling the temperature information of the sensor from the STM32.
+  * The current temperature is displayed on the FND module by calling the temperature information of the sensor from the STM32
-  * Select the set temperature through 3 buttons and OLED module, and display status information of relay through OLED module.
+  * Select the set temperature through 3 buttons and OLED module, and display status information of relay through OLED module
-  * Control relay by comparing set temperature with current temperature and maintain and manage set temperature.
+  * Control relay by comparing set temperature with current temperature and maintain and manage set temperature

 ## Microcontroller
 <a href="#"><img src="https://github.com/hmh2683/heatingroom.project/blob/main/images/stm32f103c8t6.png" width="350px" height="350px"></a>